Dave Koehler: Political career

 Koehler was on the Peoria County Board from 1982 to 1988, and Peoria City Council from 1989 to 1997.
 While on the city council, he was mayor pro tem for two years.

 Koehler was elected to the Illinois Senate in November 2006; his predecessor, George Shadid, retired in December 2006, allowing Koehler to take office in on December 3, 2006.
 He was re-elected uncontested in 2010.

 In early 2010, Koehler and other lawmakers called for the elimination of the position of Illinois Lieutenant Governor.
 After candidate Scott Lee Cohen, the Democratic primary winner for Lieutenant Governor, dropped out, Koehler applied to be considered for that seat as running mate in Governor Pat Quinn's first election campaign after succeeding to the governorship.
 Sheila Simon was selected by the Democratic State Central Committee instead, and won the election.

 During the 96th Illinois General Assembly, Koehler was the chair of the Local Government Committee and of the Subcommittee on Fertilizers and Chemicals (of the Agriculture and Conservation Committee).
 He is also Vice-Chair of the Energy Committee.
 In the 97th General Assembly, he was once again chair of the Local Government Committee and chair of vice-chair of the Energy Committee.

 Saying he had a good team and was pleased by the results, Sen. Koehler defeated his Republican opponent for a second four-year term in the Nov.
 2012 general election, Peoria-area businessman and developer Pat Sullivan, by a margin of 39,149 to 31,684 — or a 55 percent to 45 percent margin, with Tazewell County unable to provide complete results late Tuesday.
 His priorities are pension reform and tax code changes, civil unions, passing of concealed carry, and containing the budget and a backlog of unpaid bills.

 Koehler was reelected to a fourth term in 2016.
 In 2018, J. B. Pritzker appointed Koehler to Powering Illinois’ Future transition committee, which is responsible for infrastructure and clean energy policies.
 He defeated Mary Burress in the 2020 general election, winning a fifth term in the Illinois State Senate.

+In March 2022, Koehler served as the lead sponsor of House Bill 4089, which required Illinois school districts to provide plant-based lunch options compliant with federal nutrition mandates to students who submit a prior request to the district.
+Koehler stated the proposal's intention was to accommodate diverse religious, cultural, and health needs.
+In May 2022, Governor J.B.
+Pritzker signed the bill into law.

 As of July 2022, Senator Koehler is a member of the following Illinois Senate committee: